coder/docs/setup/kubernetes/rke.md

 ## Prerequisites

-You must have at least one Linux host (node) with the following utilities
+See here for the full list of [Rancher requirements](https://rancher.com/docs/rke/latest/en/os/).
-installed:
+You must have at least one Linux host (node) with the following utilities installed:

 ### Binaries